Moments Economy Architecture Specification

 Part II: The Architecture specifies the structural objects used for accounting, the domain structure (economy, employment, education, ecology), and the verification procedures.

-Part III: Foundations explains the epistemic consensus on human authority and the geometric invariants (K₄ structure, Router properties) that underpin the system.
+Part III: Foundations explains the epistemic consensus on human authority and the geometric invariants (aQPU Kernel properties) that underpin the system.

 Part IV: Institutions and Transition outlines the requirements for registries, settlement systems, tier governance, and interoperability.